Aslihan0/homework/README.md

 # in the spring project

+There are 2 separate packages under main>java> inside the spring project.
+One example of lifecyle.
+The other is the DI instance.
 I used spring bean lifecycle concepts using @PostConstruct and @PreDestroy annotations.

 #### PORT: 8082